-- D. Utilizes cultural sensitivity in fostering professional school-family partnerships; - E. Articulates an awareness of community resources for additional support of children and families; and - F. Identifies and has knowledge of available professional associations with Program Goal Alignment, and Course Outcomes
+- D. Utilizes cultural sensitivity in fostering professional school-family partnerships; - E. Articulates an awareness of community resources for additional support of children and families; and - F. Identifies and has knowledge of available professional associations MONTESSORI EDUCATION - emphasis on Curriculum and Instruction with Program Goal Alignment, and Course Outcomes